Cardiologist behind EARLY TAVR explains how proactive treatment improves patient outcomes

 This landmark study emphasized the benefits of early transcatheter aortic valve replacement (TAVR) in these patients.
 EARLY TAVR, which took seven years to complete and included rigorous patient follow-up monitoring, compared patients who underwent early TAVR treatment at the first signs of asymptomatic AS and patients who were only watched closely and did not undergo TAVR.
 The trial's findings provided new insights into managing this high-risk population and suggested a shift in treatment protocols.

-To take a deeper dive into the results and what they mean, Cardiovascular Business spoke with Philippe Genereux, MD, co-director of the structural heart program at Morristown Medical Center, and principal investigator of EARLY TAVR.
+To take a deeper dive into the results and what they mean, Cardiovascular Business spoke with Philippe Genereux, MD, medical director of the structural heart program at Morristown Medical Center, and principal investigator of EARLY TAVR.
 He explained why intervening early on patients with asymptomatic severe aortic stenosis (AS) leads to better outcomes.

 "I think for me, we are entering an era of proactivity instead of reactivity.
 When we look at the primary endpoint for procedural complications, the delayed TAVR arm had double the rate of stroke and double the rate of a need for pacemakers."